 - No solid waste is created (as compared to phosphogypsum) and minimal gaseous or liquid emissions.

-- Replacement of mined dolomite or lime as filler by own produced lime, with savings up to EUR 5 million euro per year.
+- Replacement of mined dolomite or lime as filler by own produced lime, with savings up to EUR 5 million per year.

 - Consumption of CO2 gas from ammonia production.